ondrejmrkus/ondrejmrkus.github.io/content/blog/system-that-works.md

 ---
 author: Ondrej Markus
-date: 2021-04-11T19:47:25Z
+date: 2021-04-11
 draft: false
 title: Find a productivity system that works for you
 slug: system-that-works
-categories: [Self-management]
-tags: [Self-management]
+tags: [self-management]
-description: Figuring this out unstuck me from chasing the perfect method and focus on what really matters – getting things done.
+description: Figuring this out unstuck me from chasing the perfect tool and focus on what really matters – getting things done.
-summary: Figuring this out unstuck me from chasing the perfect method and focus on what really matters – getting things done.

-cover:
-  image: /images/2021/08/metasprint-levels.png
-  alt: Find a productivity system that works for you
-  caption:
-  relative: false
-  responsiveImages: false

 ---

+{{< figure src="/images/2021/04/Blog-images.png" caption="A viable productivity system" >}}

 ## Everyone has a system